slrbl/Sinatra-Ruby-Social-Network/README.md

-MeToo, a Ruby (Sinatra) based social network
+This is a Ruby (Sinatra) based social network
 Author: walid.daboubi@gmail.com.

 *** Login